 Improve Conditions for All Workers

-Child labor is a systemic problem.
-Addressing it effectively requires more than simply prohibiting the practice as a matter of law, policy or standard.
-One important part of the equation is ensuring that vulnerable adult workers are better compensated and better treated within their own workplaces.
-In addition to bringing immediate benefits to workers and their families, there is also a long-term benefit for their employers in the form of promoting industry stability, employee loyalty, and productivity.
+Addressing child labor effectively requires more than simply prohibiting the practice as a matter of law, policy or standard.
+One important part of the equation is ensuring that adult workers are better compensated and better treated within their workplaces.

 Encourage and Promote Replication